MiroslavIvanovCommits/Photography-site/README.md

 Made following the mobile-first approach.

-[KNOWN BUGS]
+:beetle: [KNOWN BUGS]

-The carousel in Gallery page doesn't work, until the page is manually refreshed/reloaded.
+:warning: The carousel in Gallery page doesn't work, until the page is manually refreshed/reloaded.

 ### :scroll: Application has the following pages:
 - **`Home page(/)`**